-In the continental-European languages, the different forms of the word “elk,” i.e., elg in Danish/Norwegian, älg in Swedish, alnis in Latvian, Elch in German and łoś in Polish languages means Alces alces.
+In the continental-European languages, the word “elk” is different, i.e., elg in Danish/Norwegian, älg in Swedish, alnis in Latvian, Elch in German and łoś in Polish languages means Alces alces.

 Four subspecies are recognized in North America